BenjaminShinar/Books-Resources/AWS Skill Builder/Developer Learning Plan/README.md

 <cloud>Fargate</cloud> is an AWS service for containers. it removes the need to manage <cloud>EC2</cloud> instances in terms of provisioning and scaling. it works with <cloud>ECS</cloud> and <cloud>EKS</cloud>, has pay-per-usage payment model. it helps developers focus on the application they run, and not the instances that run them.\
 AWS takes care of creating the EC2 instances and managing them to have the correct agents (ECS agent, docker agent) and the correct AMI. they are also responsible for cluster management and engine placement.
 The Developer is in charge of creating the task and the ecs orchestration.

-fargate is easier to use, and can be used through the normal tools and APIs. there are only a few small differences. fargate task run in VPC, and works with load balancers, but can be still monitored like <cloud>EC2</cloud> machines. there is no SSH access to the tasks.
+Fargate is easier to use, and can be used through the normal tools and APIs. there are only a few small differences.
+Fargate task run in VPC, and works with load balancers, but can be still monitored like <cloud>EC2</cloud> machines. there is no SSH access to the tasks.

-fargate can fit any container use case, such as:
+Fargate can fit any container use case, such as:

 > - Long running services
 > - Highly available workloads